StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 Occasional overestimates or underestimates do not negate the benefit of this capability.

+## Solicitation for Name Suggestions

+Author’s note: The BSD socket option name “TCP\_REPLENISH\_TIME” is currently proposed as a working name for this new option for BSD Sockets.
+While the name does not affect the behavior of the code, the choice of name is important, because people often form their first impressions of a concept based on its name, and if they form incorrect first impressions then their thinking about the concept may be adversely affected.

+For example, the BSD socket option could be called “TCP\_REPLENISH\_TIME” or “TCP\_EXHAUSTION\_TIME”.
+These are two sides of the same coin.
+From the application’s point of view, it is expressing how much time it will require to replenish the buffer.
+From the networking code’s point of view, it is estimating how much time remains before it will need the buffer replenished.
+In an ideal world,
+REPLENISH\_TIME == EXHAUSTION\_TIME, so that the data is
+replenished at exactly the moment the networking code needs it.
+In a sense, they are two ways of saying the same thing.
+Since this API call is made by the application, we feel it should be expressed in terms of the application’s requirement.

 # Applicability

 This time-based backlog management is applicable anywhere